 • Sales strategy and pipeline, including existing customers MRR and ARR

-• Information about employees, including compensation and contracts
+• Sensitive information about employees, including compensation and contracts

 • Technology investments